reframejs/reframe/docs/introduction.template.md

 !MENU

 Reframe is a library to render React components on the server, and/or in the browser, and/or statically.
-With Reframe you can easily create static and/or universal React apps.
+With Reframe you can more easily create static and/or universal React apps.
+Reframe has been designed with flexibility in mind.

 Reframe allows you to define pages like this;